Have questions regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering? We are here to help!

 Report a Problem

-To benefit patients and the future of health care, the Marquette University and Medical College of Wisconsin Biomedical Engineering Department fosters collaboration with many industry leaders, including such innovators as GE Healthcare, Medtronic, Fresinius and many others.
+To benefit patients and the future of health care, the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering fosters collaboration with many industry leaders, including such innovators as GE Healthcare, Medtronic, Fresinius and many others.

 These collaborations include: